 Crassulas are generally started by leaves or stem cuttings.
 They can also be grown from seeds and offsets.

 The easiest way is to propagate Crassulas from a single leaf.
 Always take at least two leaves because not every leaf you try to propagate will grow a new plant.
 Choose a healthy leaf and gently remove it from the plant by twisting it from the stem.
 Allow the leaves to callous for several days up to a week.
 Remove any leaf that starts to wither and die.
 Place them on a well-draining soil mix and keep the soil slightly moist.

 The fastest way to get decent-sized Crassulas is to grow them from stem cuttings.
 This propagation method works best with plants that have branches.
 This process is most successful if done at the beginning of its active growth period.
 Select a healthy stem and remove it from the main plant.
 Allow the cutting to callus for several days before placing it in a well-draining soil mix.
 Water sparingly so that the soil is only damp until the cutting takes root.
 After it has been rooted, you can treat it as you would a mature plant.

 Propagating Crassulas with offsets is very easy because the parent plant has already done most of the work for you.
 To divide the offsets, brush away the topsoil until roots are visible and gently pull them apart.
 Let the offsets dry out for several days and place them in a well-draining soil mix.

-Propagating Crassulas with seeds is the slowest way to grow new plants.
+Propagating Crassulas from seeds is the slowest way to grow new plants.
 Sow the seeds in the spring or summer.
 They germinate best at temperatures below 70° (21 °C).
 Do not cover these seeds and other tiny seeds with a top layer.
 Avoid direct sunlight exposure.
 The seeds usually start to germinate after 1 to 3 weeks.
 Seedlings can be transplanted to individual pots when they have at least three leaves.

 Pests and Diseases of Crassula